Jaxon-Ludtke/startup/notes.md

 ## AWS EC2 Assignment
 Public IP for server: 52.71.196.124.

 I learned that files, directories, and even code can be manipulated in a terminal.
 At its core, the terminal (like git bash, for example) is the stripped down version of a PC's software.
 Once it's mastered, I can be a much more efficient developer, as well as have newer, beter ways of navigating my way around my PC.
+I also learned that the internet was largely derived from the Department of Defense's efforts during the Cold War to maintain communications incase of a nuclear war.

+##AWS Route 53 Assignment

+I learned that A records route your domain name to an IP, and CNAME records route domains to other domains.
+I also learned that connections to servers usually go through a process where my computer checks to see if a domain name is cached in my browser or operating system first, and if not, it will go to a DNS server to look up the domain name related to the IP, then finally connect to it.

+I